martin12333/marti-onedrive/mn80--MSEdge-Workspace-JVB-MB/mff.cuni.cz,outLOOK.live.com/outlook-mail-forwarding.f8.md

+# /rules/

 https://outlook.live.com/mail/0/options/mail/

-forwarding?actSwt=true
-url
-/rules/

 ## gonna experiment

 my qu:
-outlook rules : forward vs. redirect in outlook on the web ... does either the "forward" rule , or the "redirect" rule, mean , that it deletes the mail message from my inbox?
+## outlook rules : forward vs. redirect in outlook on the web ... does either the "forward" rule , or the "redirect" rule, mean , that it deletes the mail message from my inbox?

 ai:
 	probably not